 “I want to give hope for a better tomorrow,” he says.

-One of his eco-friendly ideas is taking root right now in Taipei, Taiwan's capital city.
-When Tao Zhu Yin Yuan -- meaning "The Retreat of Tao Zhu" -- is completed in September 2017, the residential complex will be covered in 23,000 trees and shrubs.
+One of his eco-friendly ideas is taking root right now in Taipei, Taiwan’s capital city.
+When Tao Zhu Yin Yuan – meaning “The Retreat of Tao Zhu” – is completed later this year, the residential complex will be covered in 23,000 trees and shrubs.